cosmicsymmetry/loyal-openclaw-client/README.md

 1. You run the setup script locally.
 2. A keypair is generated or reused and your public key is registered.
-3. The Loyal-OpenClaw service runs inside a TEE, keeping private data accessible only within the enclave.
-4. You receive deposit instructions and a one-time API key for OpenClaw configuration.
+3. You deposit USDC and get API key for OpenClaw configuration.

 ## Pricing

+This release currently supports only ChatGPT OSS 120b model.
+Expect more coming soon.

+Curent pricing:
 - **Input tokens:** $0.11 per 1M tokens
 - **Output tokens:** $0.55 per 1M tokens